 It will be awkward having a stranger at our birth

 When we become your birth photographer, we become part of your birth team.
 It is important for us to meet all of our birth families prior to labour so we are a familiar face when we arrive.
-It has surprised us how often moms have looked at us after the baby has arrived and asked if we’ve made it in time only to find out we’ve been there for hours.
+It has surprised us how often the labouring person has looked at us after the baby has arrived and asked if we’ve made it in time only to find out we’ve been there for hours.
 If you’re having a birth with a midwife or doula, we will be there throughout with them.
 If you’re having a birth with a doctor or OB, we will be a continuous reassuring presence while doctors and nursing staff come and go.

 My partner/mom/friend can take photos with their “good” camera or iPhone

 You’re right.
 They can.
 Which one do you want to NOT be in your photographs because it will have to be one of them?
-Being able to capture the flood of emotions on a parent’s face as their child is born, or the tears of joy as a woman becomes “Grandma” for the first time, or as your best friend watches you become a parent is such an honour to us.
+Being able to capture the flood of emotions on a parent’s face as their child is born, or the tears of joy as your parent becomes “Grandma” for the first time, or as your best friend watches you become a parent is such an honour to us.
 We can tell you firsthand that when you’re the one behind the camera, it’s a very different experience than just being there in the moment.
 Birth conditions can change fast.
-We’ve heard tearful stories from many mothers of missed or ruined moments.
+We’ve heard tearful stories from many families of missed or ruined moments.
 It’s important to have the equipment and skillset to adapt and make those photographs no matter what happens at a moment’s notice.